 Information about Blackboard and online class accounts is available on OFTCs website.
 Blackboard information sessions are held during New Student Orientation.
 For help with Blackboard, contact your instructor first.
-Class information will not be available in Blackboard until the semester has started.
+Class information will not be available in Blackboard until the first day of class.